SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: On-Device Implementation of the Social Interaction Detection System

 In addition to audio, we collected heart rate, photoplethysmography (PPG), ambient light, step count, battery status, accelerometer, and gravity sensor data.
 As described in Section~\ref{algo_interaction_section}, we used the same data collection window across modalities, configuring a 16-second sensing interval with an intended duration of 15 seconds.
 For clarity, we refer to this window as 15 seconds throughout the paper, with the understanding that it corresponds to approximately 16 seconds of data.

-Among these sensors, PPG data were collected via the Samsung Health Sensor SDK\footnote{https://developer.samsung.com/health/sensor/overview.html}.
+Among these sensors, PPG data was collected via the Samsung Health Sensor SDK\footnote{https://developer.samsung.com/health/sensor/overview.html}.
 PPG was sampled continuously using batched delivery, in which samples are buffered and delivered in batches rather than triggering CPU wake-ups for each event.
 The CPU is activated when a batch is ready, resulting in substantial power savings \cite{batching}.

 All other sensors were sampled using a 1.5-minute duty cycle, consistent with the audio sensing configuration.
-For these sensors—except heart rate, which was collected at the fastest possible rate permitted by the hardware—we set the maximum reporting latency to 200{,}000~microseconds~\cite{monitor_sensors}.
-This choice was motivated by two factors.
-First, requesting the fastest possible reporting rate (0 microsecond) for all sensors would substantially increases battery consumption.
-Second, it helps control on-device storage usage.
-Given that the system stores audio log-mel spectrograms (computed with a 25~ms window and 10~ms hop), collects PPG continuously at 25~Hz, and may operate for multiple days between participant uploads, aggressive sensor reporting could rapidly exhaust on-device memory and lead to data loss once storage capacity is reached.
+For these sensors (except heart rate, which was collected at the fastest possible rate permitted by the hardware), we set the maximum reporting latency to 200{,}000~microseconds~\cite{monitor_sensors} to save battery consumption and on-device storage usage.
+Given that the system stores audio log-mel spectrograms (computed with a 25~ms window and 10~ms hop), collects PPG continuously at 25~Hz, and may operate for multiple days between participant uploads, aggressive sensor reporting could rapidly exhaust on-device memory.

 At the end of each data collection window, sensing was explicitly terminated within the sensor event listeners to improve resource efficiency.
-Scheduling alarms to stop sensors at predetermined times can introduce additional battery overhead \cite{AlarmManager}.
-Because multiple sensors were active and PPG data were sampled at 25~Hz, sensor callbacks were invoked frequently during each 15-second window, enabling timely termination of sensing without incurring additional scheduling overhead.
+Using scheduled alarms (e.g., via AlarmManager) to stop sensors at predetermined times can introduce additional battery overhead \cite{AlarmManager}.
+Because multiple sensors were active—and PPG data were sampled at 25~Hz—sensor callbacks were invoked frequently during each 15-second window, enabling timely termination of sensing without incurring additional scheduling overhead.
+To ensure high-quality data collection, the watches were configured with Always-On Display enabled to help maintain more stable sensing behavior by reducing screen-off effects particularly during resource-intensive audio processing and power management effects such as irregular sensing schedules.